WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/scope-your-code.md

 console.log( 'Plugin name is ', pluginName );
 ```

 When loaded on the same page, `first.js` and `second.js` will output the plugin name declared within itself.
 They will override the value of the global `pluginName` variable if one was already declared.
-It's not known what gets printed in the console when `third.js` is executed, though - it depends on the value of the global `pluginName` variable when `third.js` is executed, which will depend on the files load order.
+It's not known what gets printed in the console when `third.js` is executed, though - it depends on the value of the global `pluginName` variable when `third.js` is executed, which will depend on the order the files are loaded.

 This behavior is problematic and the reason we need to scope the code, to prevent values unexpectedly changing.